- Net Dollar retention measures the growth of revenue within your existing customer base for a given period.

 Your CS team should always coach your most loyal customers on growth.

-Pointing out the added value they'd get from upgrading to premium-level services can be an effective way to convince them to upgrade and boost your monthly recurring revenue.
+Pointing out the added value they'd get from upgrading to premium-level services can effectively convince them to upgrade and boost your monthly recurring revenue.

 Conclusion: Improve your net dollar retention rate